Leaving Their Car Keys

 Jarrod Norman and John Bicklehaup lost their lives when their out-of-control car struck a cement sign.

-“Because they know it can happen now, so they wouldn’t feel bad about not doing it.
+That may have changed how kids at their school feel about drinking and driving.“Because they know it can happen now, so they wouldn’t feel bad about not doing it.
 They’ll be like, ‘You’re right,’ you know,” says 17-year-old Sara Knapp.

 Experts say parents can be in a tough spot: how should they punish the drinking while rewarding their child’s decision not to drive?
 It is controversial, but Dr. Gard advises parents to tell their child that if they have been drinking they should call and you will come and them, with no questions asked and no punishment.